no4paragon/angular-ionic-todo/README.md

 The first command creates a blank Ionic project for you to work with, while the last two creates an Ionic project with pre-built features, tabs and sidemenu respectively.

+But for your project, lets start with the third command for sidemenu

 #### Serving Your App